 There are a number of things a teenager can do in order to improve their sleep health.
 Some techniques include working out a sleep schedule to ensure the recommended 8-10 hours of sleep are achieved, creating a pre-bed routine, avoiding caffeine after 5pm (or all afternoon if possible), keeping the bedroom cool, dark and quiet.
 And, only associating bed with sleep (which means no TV’s in the room, charge your phone away from the bed so you’re not tempted to play on it or look at it whilst you’re trying to fall asleep.)

-Essential oils are a easy, natural way to start getting better sleep.
-Magnesium oil also helps aid sleep in people with a magnesium deficiency, which unfortunately, is a lot of people – rubbing magnesium oil onto the feet and legs before bed produces the best results (We love this Magnesium Sleep Lotion).
-Sleep hypnosis and guided meditation also work well for anxious or busy teenagers to help them switch off an relax – there is an abundance of free resources online.
+Essential oils are an easy, natural way to start getting better sleep.
+Magnesium oil also helps aid sleep in people with a magnesium deficiency, which, unfortunately, is a lot of people – rubbing magnesium oil onto the feet and legs before bed produces the best results.
+Sleep hypnosis and guided meditation also work well for anxious or busy teenagers to help them switch off and relax – there is an abundance of free resources online.

-‘Flux’ is a free software which turns down the blue light on your computer after sundown.
-The majority of mobile phones have this function as well, commonly known as ‘night shift’ or something similar.
+‘Flux’ is free software that turns down the blue light on your computer after sundown.
+Most mobile phones also have this function, commonly known as ‘night shift’ or something similar.
 Better yet, avoid technology completely for at least an hour before bed.

 Please note: This article is not to be used as medical advice.
 Always speak to a medical professional before using sleep products to make sure they are right for you.
 This post may contain affiliate links.